 Additionally, if an agency decides not to pursue a procurement action because there are other ways of obtaining similar products and services (e.g., through GSA schedules), then you may want further review by someone within that organization before submitting another proposal for consideration under their process.

 You are simply entitled to know why you did not get the contract.

 It is important for all parties involved to understand what happened during federal procurements and acquisitions so that they can learn from past mistakes, make improvements, and become better at their jobs.

 By taking advantage of debriefs, contractors will be able to see where they went wrong and how they can improve upon their competitors’ practices when bidding on future contracts.

-Additionally, agencies benefit because it allows them to better understand their own processes and procedures in order to improve their processes overall while also improving customer satisfaction with their agency.
+Additionally, agencies benefit because it allows them to understand their processes and procedures better to improve their processes overall while also improving customer satisfaction with their agency.

 We hope that this article has helped you understand the benefits of debriefs in federal contracting.

 We know that they can be a valuable tool for both contractors and contracting officers alike by providing information about how an agency intends to use your proposal or bid package as well as insight into their decision-making process.